-It also produces fluid which is released in the urethra along with secretion of seminal vesicles.
+It also produces fluid which is released in the urethra along with the secretion of seminal vesicles.
 The secretion of accessory glands together with sperms is known as semen.

 Female reproductive system

 It is a pair of long convoluted tubes that carry oval or eggs from the ovary to the uterus.
-Through the fallopian tube, eggs cell travels to the uterus.
+Through the fallopian tube, the eggs cell travels to the uterus.

 Each ovary is joined to the uterus by a fallopian tube.
 In the fallopian tube, these are very tiny hairs called cilia that help in the smooth passage of the matured egg to the uterus.

-It is inner lining or the endometrium is built and shed periodically (28 days) till pregnancy occurs.
+It is the inner lining or the endometrium is built and shed periodically (28 days) till pregnancy occurs.
 In that case, it holds the fertilized egg till it develops fully into a baby.